Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Categorification and Bar involution on exterior powers

-\end{lemma} \begin{proof} The map is an isomorphism of vector spaces since it sends a basis to a basis and both spaces have the same dimension.
+of $\mathcal{U}_q(\mathfrak{gl}_\mN)$-modules, where $\mathcal{U}_q(\mathfrak{gl}_\mN)$ acts on the left via the isomorphism with $\check{\cU}^\hint$ followed by the comultiplication of $\cU^\hint$. \end{prop} \begin{proof} The map is an isomorphism of vector spaces since it sends a basis to a basis and both spaces have the same dimension.
 We need to verify that it is $\cU_q(\mathfrak{gl}_\mN)$-linear.
-We will only check the linearity on generators $E_a$ for $a \in I^{\hint,++}$, since the arguments for the others are parallel.
+We will only check the linearity on generators $E_a$ for $a \in \mathrm{I}^{\hint,++}$, since the arguments for the others are parallel.
 On the left hand side, $E_a$ acts via the isomorphism, which maps $E_a$ to $B_a$ followed by successive application of the comultiplication.
-Hence $E_a$ acts by multiplication with
+Hence, $E_a$ acts by multiplication with \abovedisplayskip0.3em \belowdisplayskip0.3em